ibrahim-kocyigit/kocyigit-dsml/03_specializations/01_fitting_statistical_models_to_data_with_python/02_fitting_models_to_independent_data/01_linear_regression--introduction.md

 It's important to note that this is a prediction of the *average* distance for all people who are 64 inches tall.
 Any single individual might be different.

 We can now calculate the residual for an actual person in our dataset who was 64 inches tall and had a distance of 87 inches:

 $$
 \text{Residual} = \text{Observed} - \text{Predicted} = 87 - 78.4 = +8.6 \text{ inches}
 $$

 This person's cartwheel was 8.6 inches longer than our model predicted based on their height.
 These residuals will become critical for checking our model's assumptions later.

 **A Note on Extrapolation:** We should only make predictions for X values that fall within the range of our original data (in this case, heights from roughly 58 to 76 inches).
 Predicting for an `X` value far outside this range is called **extrapolation** and is very risky, as we have no evidence that the linear relationship holds.

-## 5. What's Next?

-So far, we have focused on the *descriptive* side of regression—fitting a line to our sample data.
-Next, we will move to the *inferential* side:
-*   Assessing if the relationship we found is statistically significant.
-*   Checking the assumptions that must be met for our inferences to be valid.
-*   Expanding our model to include more than one predictor variable.

 ---